-M: The 'M' bit, known as the Mandatory bit, indicates whether support of the attribute is required.
-If an unrecognized attribute with the 'M' bit set is received, the message is rejected.
+The 'M' bit, known as the Mandatory bit, indicates whether support of the attribute is REQUIRED.
+If a floor control server receives an unrecognized attribute with the 'M' bit set, the server MUST send an Error message with parameter value 4 (Unknown Mandatory Attribute) to indicate this.
 The 'M' bit is significant for extension attributes defined in other documents only.
 All attributes specified in this document MUST be understood by the receiver so that the setting of the 'M' bit is irrelevant for these.
-In all other cases, the unrecognised attribute is ignored but the message is processed.
+Unrecognized attributes, such as those that might be specified in future extensions, that do not have the 'M' bit set are ignored, but the message is processed.